-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 2.4 Is ownership of land and buildings constructed thereon legally separable?

-As a rule, real estate ownership includes the land, the airspace above its surface, and subsurface rights, with everything contained therein.
-However, it is possible to agree on the establishment of a surface right in rem.
+In Portugal, the general rule is that real estate ownership encompasses not only the land itself, but also the airspace above its surface and the subsurface rights, along with everything contained within these boundaries.

+However, it is possible to enter into agreements to establish a surface right in rem.

 2.5 What security interests can attach to real estate?
 How are they prioritised?

+In Portugal, the most effective security interest for lenders is often a guarantee in rem, typically in the form of a mortgage.
+A mortgage has certain advantages, including the fact that it attaches to the property itself.
+This means that if the property is sold without prior cancellation of the mortgage, the mortgage continues to encumber the property and remains valid.

-The most effective security interest applicable in Portugal is a guarantee in rem, such as a mortgage, which follows the property in case of sale without prior cancellation.
-In the case of a court-ordered sale of the property, a mortgage allows the secured lender to collect its claim (relating to or secured by the property) provided no other stronger or prior guarantee is in place.
+In the event of a court-ordered sale of the property, a mortgage grants the secured lender the right to collect its claim, which is typically related to or secured by the property.
+This right to collect proceeds from the sale ensures that the lender has a strong position in recovering its debt, provided that there are no other superior or prior guarantees in place.

-In other legal proceedings for debt collection, the lien is also widely used to prevent the property from being sold to third parties during judicial proceedings.
-In the event of a sale, the creditor will be paid soon after the mortgage holder.
-Mortgages must be registered in the Land Register to be valid.

-Under certain conditions, it is possible to register a promissory sale and purchase agreement with erga omnes effect.
+Under specific circumstances, it is possible to register a promissory sale and purchase agreement in Portugal with erga omnes effect, meaning that it has legal force and effect against all parties, including third parties which were not involved in the original agreement.

-According to the principle of priority of registration, if multiple incompatible rights entries have been registered, the oldest registered right will prevail.
-Mortgages registered second are subordinated to those registered first.
+In accordance with the principle of priority of registration in Portuguese real estate law, when there are multiple conflicting rights entries registered, the oldest registered right takes precedence.
+Mortgages that are registered later in time are considered subordinate to those that were registered earlier.

 Other guarantees and securities include: